The Xometry app works best with JavaScript enabled!

 8. Print Material

-Typical FDM 3D printers can print using a wide variety of materials in the form of rolls of filaments.
+Typical FDM 3D printers can print using a wide variety of materials in the form of rolls of filament.
 These can be 1.75 mm or 3 mm in diameter.
 Below are some general categories of plastics that can be printed:

 • Thermoplastics: Thermoplastics such as PLA, ABS, and PETG are among the most commonly used raw materials.